Frequently Asked Questions

 How does communication between parents/children work?

-Campers are required to write letters home at least three times during their time at camp.
+Campers are required to write letters home two to three times during their time at camp.
 Parents can send one-way emails, however campers are not able to send emails back.
 They will be so busy having fun at camp there won’t be any time for the computer anyways!

-We also post daily photos and newsletters during the summer so parents can keep up with all the fun their daughter is experiencing.
+We also post daily photos and a news update during the summer so parents can keep up with all the fun their daughter is experiencing.

 What is your package policy?

 We do not allow packages – please make sure friends and family members are aware of this policy.
 Any package received without previous permission from a director will be held until the end of the session and either returned to parents or donated.
-Campers may receive 9X12 envelopes with their favorite magazines, newspapers, stickers, etc. Please do not send food or gum as these items are not allowed in the cabins and will be confiscated.
+Please do not send food or gum as these items are not allowed in the cabins and will be confiscated.

 What is your electronics policy?

 We want everyone to make the most out of their camping experience by spending time engaged in activities and talking face to face with friends, counselors, and horses.
 Therefore, cell phones and electronic games (Gameboys, PSPs, etc) are not permitted at camp.
 Basic MP3 players (such as iPod Shuffles) are allowed in the cabins.
 Camp Kippewa is not responsible for any lost, damaged, or stolen MP3 players.
 Our basic policy is to only allow basic music players, or in other words those that are “screen free”.